sencha/ext-web-components/packages/ext-web-components-boilerplate-vue-cli/README.md

 "@webcomponents/webcomponentsjs": "^2.2.10"
 ```

-To install the npm dependencies, run the following:
+To install the npm dependencies, in the terminal or command window run the following:

 ```sh
 npm install